Editor’s note: This article was updated on 11 May 2022 with up-to-date information on each featured library.

 With the above information, one can already eliminate certain libraries based on the project requirements.
 For example, if a project requirement is that the project makes use of free, open source software, one can narrow down the choice of libraries to only those using OpenStreetMap.

 If the project already uses many Google products and wants to remain in this ecosystem, only the libraries using Google Maps need to be considered.

 Statistics and trends

 Lets take a quick look at the npm trends, which will give us an indication of how popular each library is based on their number of downloads in the last six months:

-It is clear that there is a big discrepancy between the number of downloads across the six libraries, ranging between a couple of hundred to nearly a hundred and twenty thousand.
+From the above graphic, it is clear that there is some discrepancy between the number of downloads across the five libraries, ranging between a couple of hundred to nearly three hundred thousand.

 The number of downloads always serves as a good indicator of a library’s popularity, but it definitely shouldn’t be the deciding factor.